troclaux/notes/security.md

   - used to decrypt data
   - file becomes useless if lost

-## Public Key Infrastructure (PKI) is a comprehensive framework that enables secure electronic communication through the management of digital certificates and encryption keys.
-It encompasses a combination of hardware, software, policies, and procedures necessary for the creation, distribution, management, storage, and revocation of digital certificates.
+## Public Key Infrastructure (PKI)

+> comprehensive framework that enables secure electronic communication through the management of digital certificates and encryption keys.
+It encompasses a combination of hardware, software, policies, and procedures necessary for the creation, distribution, management, storage and revocation of digital certificates

+- establishes trust in digital communications
+- provides mechanisms for encryption
+- enables authentication
+- ensures data integrity across various applications and services

-## Key Components of PKI
+### key components of PKI

 1. Digital Certificates: These are electronic credentials that bind a public key to an entity (such as a user or device), ensuring that the entity is who it claims to be.
 Digital certificates function similarly to a passport in verifying identity